 There are more DVDs and health programs by weight loss experts and toned athletic looking personal trainers available now than ever before, yet obesity is at an all-time high.
 It seems the more books published on healthy eating, and the more celebrity fitness DVDs they sell, the fatter people become.
 So that stuff clearly isn’t meeting the needs of the people.
 I don’t live in sunny California or Florida, I live in England where it’s mostly quite cold and grey and it rains a lot of the time.
 I understand the motivation it requires to get out running at 6 am on a cold, wet, dark Tuesday morning in February, when the kids have had you up three times in the night, and I know it’s not always easy.

 I am not a perfectly formed young hunk with washboard abs, but I think I’m in pretty decent shape for a busy business man and hands-on father of three young kids in his 40s, and I know that inside I am healthier now than I have ever been.
-I am fit and strong, I’ve run a few marathons and managed to shed my excess weight, and I know I am much healthier and better looking inside and out at 42 than I was at 32 or 22.
+I am fit and strong, I’ve run a few marathons and managed to shed my excess weight, and I know I am much healthier and better looking inside and out in my 40s than I was in my 30s.

 Yo-yo weight loss